 • You must be modestly dressed.

-• If one is unable to receive the Holy Eucharist, for any reason outlined above, one may pray the Act of Spiritual Communion instead (a meritorious act in itself).
+• If one is unable to receive the Holy Eucharist for any reason outlined above, one may (and should) pray the Act of Spiritual Communion (a meritorious act in itself).

 • Communion on the tongue, and kneeling down, is the only discipline allowed to receive the Lord.
 Communion in the hand is strictly forbidden; no one is allowed to touch/hold the Sacred Host except the priest.

-• When receiving Communion, one does not say “Amen.”
+• One does not say “Amen” when receiving Holy Communion.
 Rather, the communicant is advised to close his/her eyes, open the mouth sufficiently wide, and stick the tongue out – so it will be easier for the priest, and more secured for the Host, when distributing Holy Communion.

-• It is advised not to chew the Holy Eucharist, but let It soften in the mouth and then swallow.
-By doing this, we avoid having the smallest particle of Our Lord stuck in the teeth where it might be desecrated later by coming into contact with the profane.
+• Let the Holy Eucharist soften in the mouth, and then swallow It.
+By doing this (and not chewing the Host), we avoid having the smallest particle stuck in the teeth where It might be desecrated later by coming into contact with the profane.